S3Puzzle/Research/RunnerResearch.md

 ## How do you make a git runner?

 ### Question exploration
+What are the advantages of a custom runner?
 What information is available?

 How can I implement the available information?